richlip/art-by-pixel-pixelart/README.md

 The project has three parts:

 ## index.html
-this is the html part.
+this is the html part

 ## design.js
 the javascript part